100 years ago, a type 1 diabetes diagnosis was terminal – learn how far we’ve come

 100 years on

-This year, it’s been 100 years since that fateful Canadian summer where Banting and Best discovered the miracle of insulin.
-The impact of insulin on the lives of millions around the world – from Leonard Thompson in 1922 to the 120,000 Australians living with type 1 diabetes each day in 2021 – has been immeasurable.
+Last year marked 100 years since that fateful day when Banting and Best successfully administered insulin to Leonard Thompson.
+The impact of insulin on the lives of millions around the world – from Leonard in 1922 to the more than 130,000 Australians living with type 1 diabetes each day today – has been immeasurable.

 JDRF has been part of every breakthrough in T1D care for the last 40 years.
-Yet, 100 years on, insulin remains the only treatment option.
+Yet over 100 years on, insulin remains the only treatment option.
 This means the needles, injections, finger pricks, bulky devices and constant monitoring remain part of our lives.